CWKSC/cwksc.github.io/volume/multidocs/algorithm/data-structure/b-plus-tree/README.md

 In parent, It is `[3, 5, 7, 9]`, medium between `5` and `7`, use `7` as index (move as parent)

-Be care in non-leaf node, the index will move upper, and the replace with successor
+Be care in non-leaf node, the index will move upper, and replace with successor

 <p class="h-350">